Skip to main content

 50% With spouse

-Important : The different operations related to the shares are captured in the groupings that within each value refer to homogeneous values.
-Therefore, to capture a transaction it is necessary that the value (share) and grouping (percentage of ownership) of said share have previously been created in the download of the data relating to the shares or by the taxpayer himself.
+Important : The different operations related to the shares are captured in the groups that within each value refer to homogeneous values.
+Therefore, to capture a transaction, it is necessary that the value (share) and the grouping (percentage of ownership) of said share have been previously created in the download of the data relating to the shares or by the taxpayer himself.